tari-project/rfcs/src/RFC-0303_DanOverview.md

 This layer only cares that:
 * _only_ VNs that have registered on the base layer are participating in consensus.
-* VNs are self-organising into VN committees and are carrying out the rules of Cerberus and emergent HotStuff correctly.
+* VNs are self-organising into VN committees and are carrying out the rules of Cerberus correctly.

 In particular, the consensus layer has _no idea_ whether an instruction's output is correct.
-If two-thirds (plus one) of the committee say that the results are correct, then consensus has been reached and the consensus layer is happy.
+If two-thirds (plus one) of the committee agree on the results, then consensus has been reached and the consensus layer is happy.

 ### The Tari Virtual Machine